kensiprell/ktorio.github.io/kotlinx/io/encoding/byteorder.md

 Little endian is the native order of x86 processors and most ARM processors.
 This is the most popular native order of CPUs.

-* **BENEFIT:** for small numbers, you get the most relevant information first, and can be read in a meaninful way without knowing the bit-width beforehand
+* **BENEFIT:** for small numbers, you get the most relevant information first, which can be read in a meaninful way without knowing the bit-width beforehand
 * **DISADVANTAGE:** cannot be read naturally from left to right

 ### BIG Endian

-Big endian, also called the network endian or motorola endian.
+Big endian, also called the network endian or Motorola endian.
 This is the most used endian order for network protocols.
-Some CPUs used it as native endian in the past including Motorla, some MIPS and ARM, PowerPCs, SPARC among others.
+Some CPUs used it as native endian in the past including Motorola, some MIPS and ARM, PowerPCs, and SPARC, among others.

 * **BENEFIT:** can be read naturally from left to right even in HEX representation
-* **DISADVANTAGE:** you need to know the width of the data beforehand to be able to meanigful read it
+* **DISADVANTAGE:** you need to know the width of the data beforehand to be able to read it meaningfully

 ### Tools

-#### Converting values between endians:
+#### Converting Values Between Endians:

-You can of course, serialize the value in a view or a packet with one endian, and then deserialize it with another endian.
+You can, of course, serialize the value in a view or a packet with one endian and then deserialize it with another endian.

-But there are more efficient ways.
-For `Short`, `Int` and `Long`, you have:
+However, there are more efficient ways.
+For `Short`, `Int`, and `Long`, you have:

 * `java.lang.Short.reverseBytes(10.toShort())` - `(16 bits, 2 octets) AA BB <-> BB AA`
 * `java.lang.Integer.reverseBytes(10)` - `(32 bits, 4 octets) AA BB CC DD <-> DD CC BB AA`
 * `java.lang.Long.reverseBytes(10L)` - `(64 bits, 8 octets) AA BB CC DD EE FF GG HH <-> HH GG FF EE DD CC BB AA`

-`Float` and `Double` can be reversed by getting their bits and reconstructing from their bits:
+`Float` and `Double` can be reversed by getting their bits and then reconstructing from them:

 * `Float.fromBits(java.lang.Integer.reverseBytes(10f.toBits()))` - `(32 bits, 4 octets)`
 * `Double.fromBits(java.lang.Long.reverseBytes(10.0.toBits()))` - `(64 bits, 8 octets)`